sutta » kn » ud » vagga5 » Udāna 5.3

 evamevaṁ suppabuddhassa kuṭṭhissa tasmiṁyeva āsane virajaṁ vītamalaṁ dhammacakkhuṁ udapādi:

-in that very seat the stainless, immaculate vision of the Dhamma in Suppabuddha:
+in that very seat the stainless, immaculate vision of the Dhamma arose in Suppabuddha:

 “yaṁ kiñci samudayadhammaṁ sabbaṁ taṁ nirodhadhamman”ti.